 Mary-Ann Williams, born in Cape Town, South Africa, multi-award-winning designer and textile artist, studied Fashion-Design, Pattern-Design, Textile-Design, Interior-Design, Interior-Architecture und Hat-Design in Cape Town and Hamburg.
-In 1984 she started using felts (felting) for fashion and hats.
+In the 1980s she started using felts (felting) for fashion and hats.
 After starting with her own fashion and hats collection she later specialized in the development of textile products in the HIGH END section of interior design.
 She creates home accessories, bowls, lights, table accessories, kitchen accessories, living accessories, greeting cards, bags, carpets, hats and fashion and she is advising in interior design solutions.
 Her innovative designs find international interest.
 She was named “The Queen of Felt” by a journalist and ID-Magazine referred to her work as the “Felted Empire”, endorsed by the astonishing amount of spectacular art work.

 Her most recognized designs are the Flokati felt carpets, wall panels etc. which she invented.
 Those 3-D objects are easy to clean, biodegradable and single felt pieces can be renewed.
 They found acknowledgement through a long number of awards.
 She received FORM, IF PRODUCT DESIGN AWARD GOLD 2004, IF MATERIAL AWARD 2005, ID-MAGAZINE AWARD, ID-MAGAZINE BEST OF NOTABLES 2005/2006, over 10 Chicago GOOD DESIGN AWARDS and over 10 nominees for DESIGN AWARD OF THE FEDERAL REPUBLIC OF GERMANY / German Design Award.
 She was member of the jury for the selection of the winners of Hessischer Staatspreis 2010 - 1st prize Unk Kraus, runner-up Peter de Vries.